platform-mesh/platform-mesh.github.io/scenarios/provider-to-consumer.md

 ![P2C Kube to Mesh Diagram](/diagrams/cross-consumption.svg)

 In the above example, the **Analytics Team** is consuming service from the **Database Team** to create their own services.
 Each team manages their own cluster(s) and uses `APIBinding` to consume services declaratively.
-And because the **Analytics Team** construct their own services inside their own Kubernetes cluster, they need declarative way to consume services from the **Database Team**.
+And because the **Analytics Team** constructs their own services inside their own Kubernetes cluster, they need a declarative way to consume services from the **Database Team**.
 For this they are using `Kube-bind` to establish the relationship between platform mesh and their own cluster for **Database Team** services.
-This way the source of truth for the services is Analytics Team consume cluster.
+This way the source of truth for the services is the Analytics Team's consumer cluster.

 ## Kube (provider) to platform-mesh (consumer) to Kube (consumer)

 The nature of Kubernetes is declarative, and the above scenario works well for many use-cases.
 But it has a challenge.
-In most cases consumers want to be able to declare services, close where the workloads are running.
-In this case, similar to frist scenario, extend their platfrom-mesh control-plane to their own clusters.
-For this **kube-bind** can be used between consumer owned **platfrom-mesh** and their own clusters.
+In most cases, consumers want to be able to declare services close to where the workloads are running.
+In this case, similar to the first scenario, they extend their platform-mesh control-plane to their own clusters.
+For this, **kube-bind** can be used between the consumer-owned **platform-mesh** and their own clusters.

 ![P2C Kube to Mesh Diagram](/diagrams/extended-export.svg)